BLSQ/iaso/docs/pages/dev/reference/API/org_unit_change_request_configuration.md

 - A not nullable field was null or omitted
 - `org_unit_type_id` is not assigned to the given `project_id`
 - One or more `editable_fields` value is unknown
-- One or more `possible_parent_type_ids` is not a suitable for as a prent for the given OrgUnit Type
+- One or more `possible_parent_types` is not a suitable for as a parent for the given OrgUnit Type
-- One or more `editable_reference_form_ids` is not a reference form for the given OrgUnit Type
+- One or more `editable_reference_forms` is not a reference form for the given OrgUnit Type

 #### 401 - Unauthorized